Program overview

 Program Overview

 Centennial College's popular Computer Systems Technology - Networking program focuses on the latest in computer systems.
 This advanced diploma program offers hands-on courses that provide practical experience.
-Students will delve into computer hardware, learn the intricacies of operating systems, and explore up-to-date computer systems and network technology.
-The curriculum includes working with computer/server and network technologies, managing computer systems (Windows/Linux), converged networks (VoIP), wireless networks, network security, and data centers/Cloud.
-With faculty members closely monitoring technology trends, the program ensures that lessons reflect the innovations of the digital revolution, preparing students for careers in Internet, intranet, extranet, and telecoms technical support.
+Students will delve into computer hardware, operating systems, and network technology.
+The curriculum includes managing computer systems (Windows/Linux), converged networks (VoIP), wireless networks, network security, and data centers/Cloud.
+With guidance from faculty members who stay updated on technology trends, students will be prepared for careers in Internet, intranet, extranet, and telecoms technical support.
+The program also offers a co-op option, allowing academically qualified students to gain real-world experience while studying.

 Program Structure